shopware5/shopware/UPGRADE-5.4.md

 * Added new optional parameter `$filterGroupIds` to `PropertyGatewayInterface.php` for proper property sorting in a listing

+### Changes

+* Changed Smarty to improve error message when a template extends a parent template and said parent does not exist

 ## 5.4.0

 [View all changes from v5.3.7...v5.4.0](https://github.com/shopware/shopware/compare/v5.3.7...v5.4.0)